seba-1511/dist_tuto.pth/tuto.md

 ### Questions

 * Why scatter_send/recv and gather_send/recv ?
 And why no gather() / scatter() ?
-* How to install gloo ?
+* How to get started with gloo ?
+Does it support ptp ?